Persons

 Pierre Maier, M. Sc.

-- Room:
+Room:

-- R09 R04 H38
+R09 R04 H38

-- Phone:
+Phone:

-- +49 201 18-34150
++49 201 18-34150

-- Email:
+Email:

 Bio:

 If language shapes our reality and we have the capacity to change our language, it is possible to ameliorate our world through a purpose-driven change of our language.
 Information systems occupy a dual role in this regard.
 First, they must depict domain concepts, which thereupon influence their use within the domain – a reciprocal effect.
 Second, they can provide technical support for the generation and evaluation of alternative concepts.
-My research is centered around the investigation of automation techniques to support the automatic construction of multi-level conceptual models.
+The application of appropriate software languages (modeling languages, programming languages) is essential for this purpose.

 I recommend that bachelor and master students, who want to find a thesis topic in this field, consult literature of the following areas:

-- Linguistic Relativity Principle
+• Linguistic Relativity Principle

-- Concept Engineering & Concept Ethics
+• Conceptual Engineering & Conceptual Ethics

-- Generative Language Models
+• Generative Language Models

-- Contingency and Possible Worlds
+• Contingency and Possible Worlds

 Curriculum Vitae: